 We were from the privilege side of the street.
 Only a Walmart away from the Trailer Park Kids but we knew we had it different.
 Things weren’t that bad we’d say.
 We knew we had a “we.”
 It’s part of the reason we let the white boys in the neighborhood say the “N” word like loose spit off the tip of their tongues.
 We only wanted to throw hands over the Hard R. Only the Hard R really warranted an ass whooping.
 The Blacks of Timberbrook knew, whether consciously or unconsciously, that it was the Wiggers’ right to wield the N word like a knee over our necks.
 It was their neighborhood to begin with.
 We were only visitors in their slums.
 It didn’t matter that outside of this little enclave in the middle of nowhere no one gave a damn whether they lived or died.
 It didn’t matter that everywhere outside of this little space of nowhere they were called “townies” or put differently, identified easily or categorically as being a waste of white skin.
 In this little neighborhood, in these slim and winding streets, they were kings.
 The Wiggers of Timberbrook.

-Less abstractly, when I was a kid I use to watch the junkies of the Trailer Park and the Wiggers of Timberbrook fight and in my preconscious Marxist spirit I use to hope that one day we’d all get to together and recognize that our problem was bigger than the triangle of poverty that encapsulated Timberbrook, Lakeside and Cedarl Hill.
+Less abstractly, when I was a kid I use to watch the junkies of the Trailer Park and the Wiggers of Timberbrook fight and with a kind of unconscious Afro-Maoism, I would always hope that one day we’d all get to together and recognize that our problem was bigger than the triangle of poverty that encapsulated Timberbrook, Lakeside and Cedarl Hill.
 Indeed, I use to believe, our problem was the rich people who had named our neighborhoods the underbelly of underdevelopment.
-But, what I found to be the nook in the communist cranny was the body that the Wigger could never apprehend without reducing their being to ruthless interrogation as to whether or not “human nature” could actually be applied to them.
-I found that my abjection was the abjection to which all the degraded Whites had the capacity to rejuvenate their sense of being-Human by way of making Blackness the anti-thesis of Humanity either by way of conscious physicalizations of racial violence or by unconscious identifications and projections of a historical-racial schema.
-A scene of turbulence resulting in the wearing of what one imagines the being of Blackness to be as the abstract and empty vessel through which the Wigger may project their feelings, ideas, desires, and values onto.
-This leaves no space for cooperation – only, if we are lucky, (co-op)eration.
+Yet, what I learned was the nook in the Marxist cranny, was the way in which, these poor whites were incapable of superseding their own anti-Blackness in order to see the way in which my abjection was the abjection to which all the degraded Whites had begun to rejuvenate their own sense of being-Human.
+A scene of turbulence, resulting in one wearing what one imagines Blackness to be, since Blackness is an abstract and empty vessel through which White people have always projected their positive and negative feelings, ideas, desires, values and identifications upon.
+As such, we have been left with no space for cooperation – only, if we are lucky, (co-op)eration.
 For what the former implies is that the Wigger might be able to sustain their whiteness in the struggle for a beautiful world and yet, it is Whiteness itself which must go for the New World to emerge.
-It is the historical-racial schema itself which must go for the New World to emerge.
-Fanon writes:
+It is the entirety of the historical-racial schema in general which must go for a New World to emerge.
+As Frantz Fanon writes:

 “Beneath the body schema I had created a historical-racial schema.
 The data I used were provided not by ‘remnants of feelings and notions of the tactile, vestibular, kinesthetic, or visual nature’ but by the Other, the white man, who had woven me out of a thousand details, anecdotes, and stories.
 I thought I was being asked to construct a physiological self, to balance space and localize sensations, when all the time they were clamoring for more.